 RH-2 Districts: Two-Family.
-These Districts are devoted to one-family and twofamily houses, with the latter commonly consisting of two large flats, one occupied by the owner and the other available for rental.
+These Districts are devoted to one-family and two-family houses, with the latter commonly consisting of two large flats, one occupied by the owner and the other available for rental.
 Structures are finely scaled and usually do not exceed 25 feet in width or 40 feet in height.
-Building styles are often more varied than in historically single-family areas, but certain streets and tracts are quite uniform.
+Building styles are often more varied than in https://linearch.nib.good.org/ single-family areas, but certain streets and tracts are quite uniform.
 Considerable ground-level open space is available, and it frequently is private for each unit.
 The Districts may have easy access to shopping facilities and transit lines.
 In some cases, Group Housing and institutions are found in these areas, although nonresidential uses tend to be quite limited.